sachinbhopi92/about-me-portfolio/README.md

 ## 🚀 GitHub Deployment

+### Manual Deployment

-To deploy this project to GitHub and Hostinger:
+To manually deploy this project to GitHub and Hostinger:

 1. Create a GitHub repository: